-Construction is ongoing for the Guam Museum known as the Guam Museum Chamorro Educational Facility (GCEF), a division of the Department of Chamorro Affairs.
-GCEF is scheduled to open in July 2015.
-In FY 2015, GCEF will showcase aspects of Chamorro culture, such as art, chants, crafts, cuisine, dance, language, music, storytelling, special events, performances, seasonal celebrations, and demonstrations that will make the facility a community asset that encourages repeat visitation, not just a place for passive education but also a center for interactive informal learning.
+The Senator Antonio "Tony" M. Palomo Guam and Chamorro Educational Facility is in its final phase of construction.
+Of note, the permanent exhibit work component is anticipated to be completed at the last quarter of 2016.
+Door is scheduled to open to the public at the very latest on December, 2016.
+In FY 2016 the division's facility will showcase aspects of Chamorro culture, such as: "Art, Chants, Crafts, Cuisine, Dance, Language, Music, Storytelling, Special events, performances, seasonal celebrations, and demonstrations will make the facility a Community asset that encourages repeat visitation, not just a place for passive education but also a center for interactive informal learning.